iarafat/portfolio/README.md

 # BarCodeTech Solutions

 ### RentSystem
 A Rent Management System For Building.
 There Have Buildings, Floors, RentAble Units, Tenants, Service Fee Items, Invoices, Expenses Heads And Expenses Details Section.
+[Some class file of these project](https://github.com/iarafat/codes/tree/master/rent-system).

 ### TosrifaDyeing
 A Dyeing Management System For Dyeing Factory.
 There have Machines, Programs, Shades, Dyeing Programs (Grid, List View) And Sjettings Section.
+[Some class file of these project](https://github.com/iarafat/codes/tree/master/tosrifa-dyeing).

 ### Meeting Minutes
 A Mangement System For Meeting Minutes.
 There have Dashboard, Projects, Roles, Locations, Tags, Invitations And Meetings Section.
+[Some class file of these project](https://github.com/iarafat/codes/tree/master/meeting-minutes).

 ### Customization (HTML, CSS, PHP)
 * Sample Tracking System (A Tracking System For Garments).
 There I Added The New Field And Organized Them.